 How Do We Value Our Water?
 Not Enough!

-Our water is a vital contributor to human health and peace; food security; environment and ecosystems; interaction with our planetary system; the central role that water plays in our economies from agriculture to energy production, through manufacturing to tourism.
+Water is an essential contributor to human health; food security; environment and ecosystems; interaction with our planetary system; peace.
+It is also plays a central role in our economies from agriculture to energy production, through manufacturing to tourism.

 aquaNOW Audiences are interactive panel discussions engaging international water experts and Scottish expertise in global water-related challenges and solutions.